scala/scala/07-classes-and-objects.md

       class which contains the access.

   A different form of qualification is `protected[this]`.
 A member
-  $M$ marked with this modifier can be accessed only from within the object in which it is defined.
+  $M$ marked with this modifier is called _object-protected_; it can be accessed only from within the object in which it is defined.
 That is, a selection $p.M$ is only legal if the prefix is `this` or `$O$.this`, for some class $O$ enclosing the reference.
 In addition, the restrictions for